-Depending on your stage of life, chances are you’ll have a distinct approach to saving.
+Depending on your stage of life, chances are you will have a distinct approach to saving.
 New graduates or young couples have different needs than retirees or mid-career families.
-But no matter your personal situation, we can help you develop financial habits that will lay a strong foundation for your savings.
+No matter your personal situation, we can help you develop financial habits that will lay a strong foundation for your savings.

-Younger individuals and couples have a number of benefits in terms of financial management.
+Younger individuals and couples have several benefits in terms of financial management.
 Low insurance costs and a long investment horizon, combined with few responsibilities, can make for an excellent financial base.
 We can help you build on these advantages, while at the same time considering a debt load that might include student loans, car payments or perhaps a mortgage.

-Couples planning for a first child enter into a new level of commitment—both personally and financially.
+Couples planning for a first child enter a new level of commitment—both personally and financially.

 Mid-career professionals typically have higher incomes than younger investors—but they also carry more responsibilities.
 From mortgage payments to a child’s education, consider a financial plan that balances your needs and obligations.

-Retirees have worked hard at their careers, and now is the time for relaxation and celebration.
-Chances are children have moved from home, the mortgage is mostly paid off and a few investments are coming to fruition.
-However, income levels may have dropped after retirement.
-Find out how to manage your finances in a way that allows you to fully enjoy the fruits of your hard work.
+Retirees have worked hard at their careers, and there should be time for relaxation and celebration.
+Hopefully by now, your children are now independent, the mortgage is mostly paid off and a few investments are coming to fruition.
+However, income levels may drop after retirement.
+Find out how to manage your finances in a way that allows you to fully enjoy the fruits of your hard work without outliving your savings.

-In short, no matter your life stage, contact us today to learn how to balance savings and investing with your other commitments.
+In short, no matter your life stage, we can help you learn how to balance savings and investing with your other commitments.

 No one likes taxes.
-But through the advice of a professional financial advisor, you can access products and services that help ease the burden.
-Charitable contributions, life insurance policies and investment products can all be useful tools in an effective tax strategy.
+But through the advice of a professional wealth management advisor, you can access concepts and services that help ease the burden.
+Charitable contributions, life insurance policies and investments can all be useful tools in an effective tax strategy.
 Working together, we will consider your personal situation and design a tax plan that fits your needs.

 Choose from a variety of products and services, such as:

-- Charitable donations, which benefits important not-for-profit work and allows donors to maximize tax credits.
+- Charitable donations, which benefit important not-for-profit work and allows donors to maximize tax credits

-- Life insurance products that build tax-advantaged capital for retirement.
+- Life insurance policies that build tax-advantaged capital for retirement

 Contact us today to learn more about tax-planning strategies and services that are specifically tailored for your needs.

-Preparing for succession after death is a difficult issue to discuss, but it is also an important part of any comprehensive financial plan.
+Preparing for how things will continue after your death is a difficult issue to discuss, but it is also an important part of any comprehensive financial plan.

-We can help you and your loved ones approach succession planning in a constructive manner that ensures they avoid problems and are well cared for in the event of your death.
+We can help you and your loved ones approach this uncomfortable topic in a constructive manner to help avoid problems and ensure that the surviving family members are well cared for in the event of your death.
 The process involves two main considerations: life insurance and preparing a will.

 Life insurance can ease the financial burden and provide security for your loved ones in the event of your death.
 A lump-sum payment can be used for mortgage costs or to supplement lost income, helping your successors during a difficult period.
 Financial security and stability can make it easier to cope with the loss of a loved one.

 A written will provides a means to guide your loved ones through the succession process.
-By naming your executors and providing instructions on the distribution of your estate, your surviving loved ones avoid having to guess your wishes.
-Rather than provincial law determining how your assets are to be divided—a situation that can result in lengthy court proceedings—a clear, carefully considered written will provides clear instructions to your successors.
-Save your loved ones the stress of dealing with financial issues by planning for your succession while you are alive.
+By naming an executor(s) and providing instructions on the distribution of your estate, your surviving loved ones avoid having to guess about your wishes.
+A clear, carefully considered, written will provides clear instructions rather than provincial law determining how your assets are to be divided—a situation that can result in lengthy court proceedings.